avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 Next, we need to install the AWS IoT SDK.
 This is very simply:
 `npm install aws-iot-device-sdk`

 Also, we will need the js library to manage the Raspberry Pi GPIOs.
-Let�s use **"onoff"** for this.
-It is quite simple and supports GPIO interrupts so we don�t need to continuously poll the button.
+Let's use **"onoff"** for this.
+It is quite simple and supports GPIO interrupts so we don't need to continuously poll the button.
 To install it, type:
 `npm install onoff`

 Finally, make sure that you have installed Alexa SDK on your Raspberry Pi.
 If not, then follow the instructions from [here](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script).

-Let�s remember that we saved four certificate and key files during the IoT Thing creation in a folder.
-Let�s open the folder, create a new file there, and call it **"IoT_thing.js"** or whatever you�d like.
+Let's remember that we saved four certificate and key files during the IoT Thing creation in a folder.
+Let's open the folder, create a new file there, and call it **"IoT_thing.js"** or whatever you'd like.
 You will have something like this:
 ![alt text](/assets/63 - RPi working folder.png)

 **_Your certificate names will be different, so please use your names in your code._**